 The symptoms of this subtype include failing to give close attention to detail or making careless mistakes in schoolwork, finding difficulty in maintaining attention during tasks or play, not paying attention when spoken to directly, finding difficulty in following through a set of instructions and failing to complete schoolwork or chores, having difficulty in organizing tasks and activities, avoiding or hating tasks that require sustained mental effort, losing belongings such as toys, pencils or assignments needed for activities or tasks, getting distracted easily, being forgetful in daily activities, etc.

 Combined hyperactive-impulsive and inattentive: Children diagnosed with this subtype have six or more symptoms of hyperactivity and impulsivity and six or more symptoms of inattention.
 Most children with ADHD belong to this subtype.

 The causes of ADHD are yet to be known.
 However, there are a number of factors that may contribute to the development of the disorder or aggravate it.
 Some of those factors include genetics, unhealthy diet and the social and physical environments.

-Since the 1970s, the diagnosis and treatment of ADHD has been considered controversial.
-Clinicians, teachers, policymakers, parents and the media have all been part this controversy.
+Since the 1970s, the diagnosis and treatment of ADHD have been considered controversial.
+Clinicians, teachers, policymakers, parents and the media have all been part of this controversy.
 Opinions on the issue range from not believing that ADHD exists at all to believing that there are genetic and physiological factors behind the disorder.
 Also, there is a widespread disagreement on stimulant medication in treatment.

 Although there is no proven way of preventing ADHD, the prevailing view is that early detection and treatment may help in preventing many of the problems associated with ADHD.